|

 The individual dose limits for the eye and for the skin are based on recognition by the International Commission on Radiological Protection (ICRP) that there are times when relatively large doses to discrete areas of skin and to the lens of the eye may be possible.
 In such cases, the effective dose limit of 50 mSv, based on doses to all significantly irradiated tissues of the body that are susceptible to stochastic effects, may not be sufficient to prevent deterministic effects to the skin and/or lens of the eye.

 Answer posted on 26 October 2010.
-The information and material posted on this website is intended as general reference information only.
-Specific facts and circumstances may alter the concepts and applications of materials and information described herein.
-The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice specific to whatever facts and circumstances are presented in any given situation.
-Answers are correct at the time they are posted on the Website.
-Be advised that over time, some requirements could change, new data could be made available, or Internet links could change.
-For answers that have been posted for several months or longer, please check the current status of the posted information prior to using the responses for specific applications.
+The information posted on this web page is intended as general reference information only.
+Specific facts and circumstances may affect the applicability of concepts, materials, and information described herein.
+The information provided is not a substitute for professional advice and should not be relied upon in the absence of such professional advice.
+To the best of our knowledge, answers are correct at the time they are posted.
+Be advised that over time, requirements could change, new data could be made available, and Internet links could change, affecting the correctness of the answers.
+Answers are the professional opinions of the expert responding to each question; they do not necessarily represent the position of the Health Physics Society.